-1The mobile factor can also be interpreted as capital.
+1The appendix presents an extension where both labor and capital are mobile factors used in production and sectors can differ in labor intensity.
 In the empirical analysis we use data on both employment and capital to evaluate the model's prediction about the location of the mobile factor in different industries.